 In addition to this, Extra have let out most of their facilities to other companies, many of which have been taken up by Welcome Break:

-- Baldock (A1/A1(M)) - motel branded as Days Inn
+- Baldock (A1/A1(M)) - coffee shop branded as Starbucks and hotel branded as Days Inn

-- Peterborough (A1/A1(M)) - motel branded as Days Inn
+- Peterborough (A1/A1(M)) - hotel branded as Days Inn

 The following services were once branded as Welcome Break: